Teradata/developer-resources/quickstarts/manage-data/run-bulkloads-efficiently-with-teradata-parallel-transporter.md

 ## Overview

-We often have a need to move large volumes of data into Vantage.
-Teradata offers `Teradata Parallel Transporter (TPT)` utility that can efficiently load large amounts of data into Teradata Vantage.
+We often have a need to move large volumes of data into a Teradata Database.
+Teradata offers `Teradata Parallel Transporter (TPT)` utility that can efficiently load large amounts of data into a Teradata Database.
 This how-to demonstrates how to use `TPT`.
 In this scenario, we will load over 300k records, over 40MB of data, in a couple of seconds.

 ## Prerequisites

-* Access to a Teradata Vantage instance.
+* Access to a Teradata Database instance.
     <TrialDocsNote />

 * Download Teradata Tools and Utilities (TTU) -  supported platforms: [Windows](https://downloads.teradata.com/download/tools/teradata-tools-and-utilities-windows-installation-package), [MacOS](https://downloads.teradata.com/download/tools/teradata-tools-and-utilities-mac-osx-installation-package), [Linux](https://downloads.teradata.com/download/tools/teradata-tools-and-utilities-linux-installation-package-0) (requires registration).